-This edition was published by Philomel Books on October 6, 2015 in paperback and has 364 pages.
+This fantasy is a paperback edition that was published by Philomel Books on October 6, 2015 and has 364 pages.

 First in the Ranger’s Apprentice: The Early Years series, a prequel series for the Ranger’s Apprentice revolves around Halt and Crowley.